-If you're facing DWI charges in New Jersey, you have a lot of work ahead of you.
-The first task is deciding whether you want to obtain an attorney.
+If you're facing DWI charges in New Jersey chances are you have a lot of work ahead of you.
+The first task is deciding whether or not you want to obtain an attorney.
 Then you'll need to make a decision about which path is right for your needs: going to trial or taking a plea.
 An experienced attorney will review all the evidence and help guide you through this arduous process.

 The Discovery Process In New Jersey